Skip to section

 Important!

 Some people online mentioned that Webull only allows you to trade via its app.
-This isn’t true; a desktop platform is also available.
+This isn’t true; a desktop platform is also available as of July 2024.
 Both are easy to use, modern and intuitive.

-Available trading assets have a strong share and ETF focus, with a couple of interesting twists.
+Available trading assets have a strong share and ETF focus, with interesting twists.
 You get access to:

 - Australian and US stocks.